 I want to start treating my “wanting more” urges like that present, and just live in that possibility for a while.

 So tell me, what do you think about Leo’s post?
 How can we learn to savor, appreciate, and sit with our wanting — instead of immediately acting on it?
 I’d love to hear your perspective.

 For the next several days, Aaron and I will be in Seattle to spend some time with our fam, so there won’t be a new post on Monday or Tuesday.
 But I’ll see you Thursday!
-In the meantime, we can keep up on Instagram.

 I hope you have an excellent weekend! :)